ks72/github-perso-phidata/instructions.md

    - [ ] Define what kind of information the agent should remember
    - [ ] Specify any knowledge bases or documents to include

-3. User Interaction
-   - [ ] Describe how you want to interact with the agent
-   - [ ] Specify UI requirements (if any)

 4. Custom Features
    - [ ] List any custom functionalities you want to add